naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 }
 ```

 The above for loop ignores the index.
-Similarly the value can also be ignored.
+Similarly, the value can also be ignored.

 ##### Multidimensional arrays